Governance

 Prevention of Traffic Accidents and Violations

-Given that the Sumitomo Forestry Group has a fleet of about 5,000 vehicles used for work in Japan, it promotes use of a standard Group system for managing safe driving to manage the risks associated with traffic accidents and violations.
+Sumitomo Forestry Group promotes use of a standard Group system for safe driving to manage the risks associated with traffic accidents and violations.

-Sumitomo Forestry also shares the results of analyses on monthly traffic accidents with the safe driving administrators at the head office and each business division, which helps in formulating measures to prevent accidents and in educational activities.
+We also share the status of monthly traffic accidents with each business division, which helps in formulating measures to prevent accidents and in educational activities.